chriskpeterson/vuepress2/docs/framelinkmodule.md

 **NOTE:** Collecting an FLM Support Dump requires a USB 2.0 compatible USB drive formatted as FAT16, FAT32, or VFAT.

 **NOTE:** To access the FLM Support Dump action, the FLM Maintenance Console must be enabled.
 For more information, see “About the FLM Maintenance Console”.

-The FLM Support Dump feature writes a frame link module support dump to a USB storage device.

 **Procedure**